surma/surma.dev/content/things/langgraph.md

 const mcpTools = await mcps.getTools();
 ```

-For a LangChain LLM instance to be able to invoke a tool, they have to be "bound" to the LLM.
+For a LangChain LLM instance to be able to invoke a tool, they have to be “bound” to the LLM.

 ```typescript